epics-extensions/EPNix/docs/glossary.md

   The repository is hosted on GitHub and maintained by the community, with official backing from the NixOS Foundation.

+  Those packages are usable by any Linux distribution.
   :::{seealso}

   - <https://nixos.wiki/wiki/Nixpkgs>